Skip to content

 Christoph from CareElite - Plastic-free living

-PS: Would you like to find out more about the individual technical terms in this glossary?
-Then take a look at the Knowledge blog from CareElite, where I explain all the technical terms in detail.
+PS: You want to learn more about the terms in this glossary?
+Then take a look at the Knowledge blog of CareElite, where I explain all technical terms in detail.

 ₁ Swiss Confederation: Biodiversity definition, available at https://t1p.de/oyss.
 [13.02.2023].